 An average email user receives about 120 emails every day.
 That’s 120 different subject lines, email copies, and 120 competitors trying to get their attention.

 Writing a non-engaging, generic or salesy copy is a sure-fire way to become “just another” unread email that sooner or later goes into the trash folder.
 You have to write copy that’s so compelling and personalized, people just can’t resist clicking on your emails and CTAs.
-Read on to know the five best email writing tactics to boost your CTR.

 1. Breakthrough the noise with a strong, data-driven subject line